Master’s in reading and literacy

 What do I need to apply?

 Deciding to continue your education can be an exciting prospect, that can also feel a little overwhelming.
 The plunge into a master’s study program will first entail the compilation of documents requested for admission.
-This starts with transcripts from your bachelor’s program, in a related field, with a minimum GPA of 3.0 to 4.0.
+This starts with transcripts from your bachelor’s program, in a related field such as child development or elementary education, with a minimum GPA of 3.0 to 4.0.
 Additional coursework may need to be completed if your undergraduate degree is in an unrelated field.
 You will also need standardized test scores, a personal statement, letters of recommendation, and an academic writing sample.
-Some master’s programs also demand that you have a minimum of 3 years teaching experience.
+Some master’s programs also demand that you have a minimum of 3 years of teaching experience.
 Information about the specific entry requirements is available on the school websites.

 Online vs. on-campus